 86B.
-Rating and charging policies to be made available to public
+Rating and charging policies to be made available to public or performing its functions, under this Part; and

 - (1) A council must adopt a rates and charges policy by 31 August 2012. - (2) A council's rates and charges policy must contain - (a) a statement of the policy that the council intends to apply in exercising its powers,